-The Review Board consists of nine members, all appointed by the Minister of Aboriginal Affairs and Northern Development Canada.
+The Review Board consists of nine members, all appointed by the Minister of Crown-Indigenous Relations.
 The chairperson is typically appointed after being nominated by the other Review Board members.
 The other eight Board members are appointed in equal numbers from nominations submitted by the federal and territorial governments and from aboriginal land claimant organizations.
 As a result, the Review Board is a co-management board, comprised of an equal number of aboriginal land claimant nominees and government nominees.

 The Review Board's vision for itself is excellence and timeliness in environmental impact assessment within a co-management system that balances diverse values to protect the Mackenzie Valley for present and future generations.

 There are three stages in the environmental impact assessment process in the Mackenzie Valley.

 1. Preliminary screening

 All proposed developments that require a license, permit, or other authorization must apply for and go through a preliminary screening.
 A land and water board, such as the Mackenzie Valley Land and Water Board, or other regulating authority, manages this process.
 Preliminary screening is a quick review of a proposed development's application to decide if the development might have significant adverse impacts on the environment, or might cause public concern.
 If so, the application is referred to the second stage - environmental assessment, handled by the Mackenzie Valley Environmental Impact Review Board.
 If not, then the application can proceed to the permitting and licensing process, carried out by the Mackenzie Valley Land and Water Board or other regulator.